mmuller88/mmblog/content/newsletter-31/index.md

 <https://towardsaws.com/aurora-serverless-v2-postgresql-vs-provisioned-aurora-postgresql-f60a93b99b83>

-That is an interesting article which compares the costs from Aurora Serverless v2 PostgreSQL vs Aurora PostgreSQL .
-And as you can read in the article it isn't always more cheap!
-Actually it seems Aurora Serverless should be avoided when you have high DB traffic.
+That is an interesting article that compares the costs from Aurora Serverless v2 PostgreSQL vs Aurora PostgreSQL.
+And as you can read in the article it isn't always cheaper!
+Actually, it seems Aurora Serverless should be avoided when you have high DB traffic.
 So therefore perhaps use it for development and later consider switching to Aurora on-demand!

 Thanks a lot to the author [Ian Binder](https://medium.com/@ianbinder)